 Discs are the shock absorbers that exists in between the vertebrae of your neck.
 As you age, the discs are less spongy and are apt to wear thin and often times bulge outward due to repetitive movement and pressure.
 This creates potential neck pain and possible motion restrictions.

 These are four examples of common sources of neck pain.
 There are many approaches a skilled Physical Therapist will use to address the different causes of neck pain.
 Hands-on-Techniques, such as massage, neck adjustment and joint mobilization may be used.
-Call right now to get evaluated by a skilled Physical Therapist at SportsCare if you experience these type of symptoms.
+Call Clinic to get evaluated by a skilled Physical Therapist at SportsCare if you experience these type of symptoms.